RubaiMahmud/project_470/README.md

 - MongoDB connection issues: check `MONGO_URI` and that mongod is running.
 - Audio not playing: verify GridFS storage and that returned file routes stream bytes correctly.
 - flask-login user loader errors: ensure `models.MongoDB.init_app` sets `users_collection` and `mongo_db` is initialized before login_manager is used.

-## Contributing
-- Fork and create focused PRs.
-- Include tests for new logic where practical.
-- Keep UI/style changes separate from backend logic changes for easier review.

-## Security & Privacy
-- Do not commit secrets to the repository.
-Use `.env` for secret keys and connection strings.
-- Validate uploaded files and sanitize metadata inputs.

 **Your Name**
 - GitHub: [@RubaiMahmud](https://github.com/RubaiMahmud)